dominodatalab/domino-quickstart-dask/README.md

       - Select Dask
       - Set the min number of workers to "3" (do not select Auto-scale workers if it is available)
       - (optional) Choose a Hardware Tier for the Worker and Scheduler - again we recommend staying with the default
-      - Choose "Dask base cluster environment" from the "Cluster Compute Environment" dropdown (refer to step 0 in this README)
+      - Choose "Dask Base Cluster Environment" from the "Cluster Compute Environment" dropdown (refer to step 0 in this README)
       - (optional) Select the checkbox of dedicated storage (we will not make use of this in the example notebooks)
 - Now hit the green "Launch" button